izaart95-jpg/GLM-Free-API/reports/aliyun-captcha-report.md

 ### 1. AliyunCaptccha.js Loads

 ### 2. Loads fielin.*.js
-feiling.js generates DeviceToken and exposes a call `window.um?.getToken`
+feiling.js likely generates DeviceToken and exposes a call `window.um?.getToken`
 `window.z_um?.getToken`
 DeviceToken is calulated by fielin js and used in client server requests